Dickson County, Tennessee: County Officials

 Dickson County has various elected officials to carry out the necessary duties of the county government.

-Elected officials are chosen in the August general elections, along with commissioners, and serve four-year terms.
-These elections coincide with the state's gubernatorial primaries and begin September 1 of each non-presidential even-numbered year.
+County Officials are chosen in the August general elections, along with the County Commissioners, and serve four-year terms.
+These elections are on the first Thursday in August and coincide with the state's gubernatorial primaries.
+The terms begin September 1 of each non-presidential even-numbered year.
+The exception to this is the Assessor of Property whose election occurs on the same schedule but in the presidential election years.

 Department Heads

-The Mayor appoints citizens to lead county government departments, subject to approval by the County Commission.
+The Mayor makes the appointments for non elected county government departments.

 Judicial Branch Officials

-The judicial officials are chosen in the August general elections, along with other elected officials and county commissioners, and serve four-year terms (with the exception of the General Sessions Judge, who serves an eight-year term, with elections coinciding with every other gubernatorial primary).
-These elections coincide with the state's gubernatorial primaries and begin September 1 of each non-presidential even-numbered year.
-All Dickson County elected offices are nonpartisan.
+The judicial officials are chosen in the August general elections, along with other elected officials and county commissioners, and serve four-year terms (with the exception of the General Sessions and the Juvenile Court Judges, who serve an eight-year term, with elections coinciding with every other gubernatorial primary).
+These elections coincide with the state's gubernatorial primaries and they assume office on September 1 of each non-presidential even-numbered year.

 Education

 The Dickson County School District serves the entirety of the county.
-Since 2012, the current Director of Schools is Dr. Danny L. Weeks.
+Since 2024, the current Director of Schools is Dr. Christie Southerland.

 Serving around 8,500 students, the Dickson County School System ranks 23rd in student population among 142 school districts in Tennessee.
 The District employs around 1,200 people.

-Board of Education
+Board of education

-The Board of Education is elected to govern the education system in Dickson County, through setting its budget, planning for future developments, and setting policies.
-The Board meets every 4th Thursday of the month.
+The Dickson County Board of Education is a committee of six elected officials responsible for governing the counties' educational system.
+Each member represents one of the six districts that make up Dickson County.
+The Board was created and empowered by State Law with authority to oversee the operation of Dickson County Schools.
+The Board meets every 4th Thursday of the month unless otherwise noted.

-The Board also chooses the Director of Schools.
-Each member represents one of the six districts.
-Each district is composed of two county commission districts.
+The Board chooses the Director of Schools.
+Dr. Christie Southerland is the Director of Schools and has been in that position since 2024.